-Why You Should Read it: There are two reasons why you should read this book.
+Why You Should Read It: You should read this book for two reasons.
 First, it has some great marketing resources, from a marketing checklist to a launching guide.
-Second, it goes into great depth about the importance of the launch and putting your best foot forward in the beginning.
+Second, it goes into great depth about the importance of the launch and putting your best foot forward initially.
 Great info, resources, and step-by-step instructions.

 6. #Girlboss by Sophia Amoruso

 About the book: #Girlboss is the New York Times Bestseller’s autobiography for Nasty Gal creator Sophia Amoruso.
-While she was not a blogger, her story of how she started Nasty Gal with an eBay store is reminiscent of blog life.
+While she was not a blogger, her story of starting Nasty Gal with an eBay store is reminiscent of blog life.

 Why You Should Read It: Sophia often talks about how people underestimated her in her business, calling it her unfunded startup.
 I loved this terminology and how she described her starting a million-dollar business without a single investor.
 I love her hustle and how much she talks about the crazy things she did to get her business to where it is now.

 7. Virtual Freedom by Chris Ducker

 About the Book: This book discusses hiring virtual help for your business.
-When you first start blogging, this is usually hard to afford, but once you reach a certain level, you have to be able to trust other people for help.
+When you first start blogging, this is usually hard to afford, but once you reach a certain level, you must be able to trust other people for help.
 Especially people who could do a task for you faster and more efficiently.

-Why You Should Read it: My website is my baby, and when I first started, I did not think I could trust anyone enough to help me with it.
-That changed once I got a more significant workload.
+Why You Should Read It: My website is my baby, and when I first started, I did not think I could trust anyone enough to help me with it.
+However, that changed once I got a more significant workload.

-I know this is tough for many entrepreneurs, in general, let alone bloggers.
+I know this is tough for many entrepreneurs, let alone bloggers.
 But it’s a great step-by-step guide that shows you where to find freelancers, how to work with them, and how to know what to pay them.
 A great, informative read.

 8. The Laptop Millionaire by Mark Anastasi